ColbyStatSvyRsch/surveyCV/README.md

 ## *Stat* paper

-Our GitHub repo includes R code to reproduce figures for our *Stat* article (accepted on Jan 9, 2022; publication details are pending).
-A preprint of the paper is on GitHub as [`data-raw/Stat_SDSS_submission.pdf`](https://github.com/ColbyStatSvyRsch/surveyCV/blob/master/data-raw/Stat_SDSS_submission.pdf).
+Our GitHub repo includes R code to reproduce figures for our *Stat* article ["K-fold cross-validation for complex sample surveys"](https://doi.org/10.1002/sta4.454) (published online Jan 12, 2022).
+A preprint is on GitHub as [`data-raw/Stat_SDSS_submission.pdf`](https://github.com/ColbyStatSvyRsch/surveyCV/blob/master/data-raw/Stat_SDSS_submission.pdf).

 Scripts for the PPI and NSFG examples are in the `data-raw` folder, in the `PPI_Zambia_plot.R` and `NSFG_plot.R` scripts.
 We cannot share the proprietary PPI dataset, but the preprocessed NSFG dataset is included in the package as `NSFG_data`, and instructions for preprocessing the NSFG data are in the same folder in the `NSFG_data.R` script.